shubham-78/NewsApp/README.md

 1. Filter ,searching,sorting can be run without logging user.
 2. I have added comments in each rest endpoints for explaining about whats the endpoint will do.
-3. Each and every task you asked is completed in workin condition.
-4. Please feel free to reach out for any queries reardin this project.
-5. Please dont reject directly.
-It hurts when you create good project.